I have been thinking a lot lately about traveling minimally.

 - Jewelry Saver - To keep jewelry from tangling, put it through a straw.

-- Vacuum Seal - Use space bags which allow you to put your clothes in the bags & then roll the air out of them manually.
+- Vacuum Seal - Use space bags that allow you to put your clothes in the bags & then roll the air out of them manually.
 I can never get the space bags to work, but if you can, this would be a good space saver.